Jimmyverysix/CV/_pages/cv.md

 Engaged in AI tool development, AI tool workflow product development, and testing the application of new AI tools in generating new media content

-## Other Experiences
+## <i class="fas fa-user"></i> Other Experiences

 ### Student Cadre Experience:
 - Served as Deputy Secretary of the College Party Branch, Deputy Secretary of the College Youth League (Student), Head of the Youth League Sci-Tech Department, and Class Monitor during the four years of undergraduate study

 ### Practical Experience:
-- Legal Representative of Zhixian Computer Science and Technology (Taian) Co., Ltd., Collaborative Developer of Programmer's Inn, HarmonyOS Application Developer Advanced Certification
+- Legal Representative of Zhixian Computer Science and Technology (Taian) Co., Ltd.
+- Collaborative Developer of Programmer's Inn
+- HarmonyOS Application Developer Advanced Certification